ashok020/recipe-heaven-frontend/readme.md

 # Recipe-heaven webapp frontend

-This is the frontend implementation of the Recipe Haven web application.
+This is the frontend implementation of the Recipe Heaven web application.
 It provides web interface fot user authentication, user registration, fetching recipe data,editing and saving user-created recipes, and generating recipes using Chat GPT.

 Created for Ecowiser FSD Task.